3.6. The \(LU\) decomposition#

 Proposition 3.6.1

-A matrix \(A\) can be written as \(A = LU\), with \(L\) and \(U\) as described in Definition 3.6.1 if and only it can be row reduced to an echelon matrix with only additions of multiples of rows to rows below it.
+A matrix \(A\) can be written as \(A = LU\), with \(L\) and \(U\) as described in Definition 3.6.1 if and only if can be row reduced to an echelon matrix with only additions of multiples of rows to rows below it.
 We will call this a top-down row reduction.

 Instead of a giving a formal proof, we will illustrate matters first with an example.
-In this example you will see how an \(LU\)-decomposition of a matrix is found via a top-down row reduction that keeps track of the row operations involved.
+In this example you will see how an \(LU\) decomposition of a matrix is found via a top-down row reduction that keeps track of the row operations involved.

 Example 3.6.3